timmcginley/41934/Schedule/README.md

 - [IDS](Concepts/IDS)
 - Sub A1
 ----------------------------------------------------------------
-# Assignment 2 Model / Analyse
+# A2: Assignment 2 Model / Analyse
+More details about this assignment can be found [here](Assingments/A2)

 ## Week 4 - OpenBIM Analysis Tool Development
 - FOCUS # 1 [Github](Concepts/Github)